v8/v8.dev/src/blog/wasm-tail-call.md

 }
 ```

 With a regular call, this consumes O(n) stack space: each element of the list adds a new frame on the call stack.
 With a long enough list, this could very quickly overflow the stack.
-By replacing the call with a jump, tail-call optimization effectively turns this recursive function into a loop which uses
+By replacing the call with a jump, tail call optimization effectively turns this recursive function into a loop which uses
 O(1) stack space:

 ```c